protesilaos/my-website/_codelog/2023-03-25-emacs-restart-mct-development.md

 Now the other news:

-- I still think `` by Daniel Mendler is the best User Interface for the minibuffer.
+- I still think `vertico` by Daniel Mendler is the best User Interface for the minibuffer.
 Where relevant in my Emacs coaching sessions, I always recommend Vertico: <https://protesilaos.com/coach>.
 It is robust and highly configurable.
 What MCT does, Vertico does better.